-Most of my students are in the age range of 6–16.
-However, I have worked with students of nearly all ages: from 3–80!
-I also teach adults.
+Most of my students are in the age range of 6–16, but I also teach adults.

 This really depends on the student: their attention span, their ability to read letters and count, and the ability of the parent to assist with practice.
-Some students may be ready to begin as early as 4, while for others will be better to wait until they are 6 or 7.
+I generally recommend starting piano lessons at age 6.

 Before enrolling a student, I begin with an interview in order to get to know the student and their parents, if applicable.
 In this interview, I learn about the student’s background in music and piano, their musical goals, and their learning style.
 This helps us both decide we are a good fit as not every teacher is right for every student.